masonbedard/intro-to-programming-with-swift/README.md

 5
 ```

 This example shows that when the program tries to print the output to the console, it translates any variables to their actual values.
-Keep in mind that if you were to put quotes around the variable name, it would become a String and printing it would treat it as such.
+Keep in mind that if you were to put quotes around the variable name, the program would see it as simply a String and printing it would treat it as such.
 Here's an example:

 ```
 var myBox = 10
 print(myBox)
 print("myBox")
+print(myBox)
 ```

 The console output would be: